 Successful Home Education, 2004, ISBN 1876893168, Copyright © Griggs I. M. Published by: Teaching Treasures Publications can be viewed online, purchased from our shopping cart or read at the National Library of Australia in eBook format.

 Chapter 1 How we Started

 My husband has always been a little unorthodox and eccentric as far as this world is concerned, so when he suggested to homeschool our children I wasn’t too disturbed.
 It was early 1988, a couple of months before the birth of our third child when we decided to look into this homeschool bit.
 I had actually met a couple of homeschool families some years earlier but didn’t realize what was meant when they told me their children were homeschooled.
 I do remember one family had three delightful young boys, all very keen to hear where I came from, what I was doing in Australia and where I was heading to next.
 They were creative, artistic, polite and full of life.

 The other family I had met was equally delightful.
 The two boys had graduated from Queensland University and one had obtained a job as a surgeon, the other was a lawyer.
 I was only seventeen when I met these families and really not aware what this homeschooling bit entailed, being public schooled myself.
 Thinking back, I now realize that homeschooling or better said, home education is definitely not a new phenomenon as many people so recklessly and unjustifiably claim.
 Home education has been around since the foundation of the world.
 Imagine Adam and Eve saying; 'Cain, Abel get dressed for school, hurry up you’re late.
 Don’t forget your lunch!'
 How about Noah enrolling his sons into college to learn engineering, boat building, timber craft, zoology.
 Wow!

-Please select chapter 2 from the left-hand menu to continue reading...
+Please select to read now only a part of each chapter from the left-hand menu to continue reading...